 Types Of Offer in Compromise

-Offer in Compromise is a settlement for tax debts than less than the amount owed.
+Offer in Compromise is a settlement for tax debts less than the amount owed.
 The most common Offer in Compromise type for the IRS is a personal Offer for doubt as to collectibility.
-For Doubt as Collectibility there are both Personal and Business Offers in Compropmise.
+For Doubt as to Collectibility, there are both Personal and Business Offers in Compromise.
 The other less common types of Offer In Compromise are Doubt as To Liability and Exceptional Circumstances.

-Doubt as to Collectibility and Doubt as to Liability Offers have a $186 processing fee.
+Doubt as to Collectibility and Doubt as to Liability Offers have a processing fee ($205 as of 2021).
 The fee is waived if certain financial requirements are met and Doubt as to Liability Offers have no fee.